artelidiot/MDChat/README.md

 * Advanced chat formatting, including a global, per-group and per-player system with full support for RGB colors, click, hover and more.
 * Every single message sent by MDChat can be modified.
 * Message of the day with advanced formatting support and an optional sending delay.
-* Outrageously configurable rule parsing system, supporting diacritical mark stripping (`éxámplé` -> `example`), regular expression parsing, cancelling or replacing violations, command execution upon violation and individually toggling checking for anvils, books, chat, commands and signs.
+* Outrageously configurable rule parsing system, supporting diacritical mark stripping (`éxámplé` -> `example`), regular expression parsing, cancelling or replacing violations, command execution upon violation and toggles for anvil, book, chat, command and sign checking per-rule.

 ### Commands
 * `/mdchat clear [-s]` - Clear the chat (optional `silent` modifier).